microsoft/pxt-adafruit/docs/projects/guitar/lightsensor.md

 *playing tones with light sensor* https://youtu.be/2cKg9pokVC4

-## The micro:bit LEDs Light Sensors
+## The @boardname@ LEDs Light Sensors

-- the micro:bit can detect external light level intensity reaching the LEDs
+- the @boardname@ can detect external light level intensity reaching the LEDs
 - the light level block reports a reading of values 0 (*dark*) to 255 (*bright*)
 - a **Forever Loop** is required to continually measure the current light level and control the tone